jcolinhill/pyilc/README.md

 ```
 All of the components should be in the list  COMP_TYPES in pyilc/input.py, or else an error will be thrown.

+#### Different deprojections on different scales

+Instead of specifying one deprojected components, one can specify different components to deproject on different needlet scales.
+In this case, N_deproj should be modified to be a list of length N_scales , with each entry specifying the number of

 #### Specifying new components to preserve and deproject

 If you want to preserve or deproject a new component whose SED you can parametrize, you should do the following: